How to Use Claude AI — A Practical Guide for Real Work

 Artifacts let Claude generate code, diagrams, or documents in a side panel that updates as you iterate.
 The use case that surprises people: making rough working prototypes.
 "Build me a working calculator that does X" produces a real, runnable thing in 30 seconds.
 Useful for spec validation, demos, and one-off tools.

 For any task involving HTML, React, SVG, or rendered Markdown, asking Claude to put the result in an Artifact gives you instant visual feedback.
-[LINK: AI tools for developers]
+The Artifact stays editable across the conversation, so you can iterate ("make the button bigger," "use a darker shade of blue") without re-pasting context.
+[LINK: best AI tools for developers]

 Long context is a feature — use it